Azure/Industrial-IoT/docs/modules/publisher.md

 *Note*: **Id field may be omitted when ExpandedNodeIdId is present.

 A DataSet is a group of NodeIds within an OPC UA Server to be published with a same publishing interval.
 DataSetWriter has one DataSet and contains the elements required to successfully establish a connection to the OPC UA Server.
-A DatSetGroup is used to several DataSetWriters for a specific OPC UA server.
+A DatSetGroup is used to group several DataSetWriters for a specific OPC UA server.

 #### **PublishNodes_V1**

 PublishNodes enables a client to add a set of nodes to be published for a specific DataSetWriter.
-When a DataSetWriter already exist, the nodes shall be incrementally added to the very same dataset.
+When a DataSetWriter already exists, the nodes shall be incrementally added to the very same dataset.
 When it does not already exist, a new DataSetWritter shall be created with the initial set of nodes contained in the request.

   *Request:* follows strictly the request payload schema as described above, the OpcNodes attribute being mandatory.